Lightstreamer/Lightstreamer-JMS-example-StockList-service-java/README.md

 * `TIBCO`
 * the `<JMS_BROKER>` string you specified in the `dependencies` section of `build.gradle` in the case of different JMS broker.

-The `buildDemo` task will create a distribution of the project under the `build/install/stocklist-demo-service` folder, from which you can start the service.
+The `build` task will create a distribution of the project under the `build/install/stocklist-demo-service` folder, from which you can start the service.

 Moreover, the `build/deploy` folder will be populated with all the JMS broker-specific jar files to be deployed into your local JMS Extender installation.
 In addition, `feedmessage-X.Y.Z.jar` will contain the `FeedMessage` class required by the Extender to create any object sent or received by its clients.